 National Championship odds

 Alabama was +225 when we last visited these odds, and now you can get the Crimson Tide at +300.
 They are followed by Clemson (+450), Ohio State (+600), Georgia (+750), and Oklahoma (+800).
 Clemson and Georgia go head-to-head on Saturday, so there is definitely going to be some moving and shaking with the odds depending on that outcome.

 Let’s take a look at some of the best bets based on the odds at the very start of the season.

 National Championship best bets

-There is also good value on Oklahoma at +650.
-The Sooners have an established star quarterback in Spencer Rattler and perhaps even more important is the relative lack of competition in the Big 12.
+There is also good value on Oklahoma at +800.
+The Sooners were +600 a couple of months ago and I already liked them at that point; so needless to say I love them at the current number. have an established star quarterback in Heisman Trophy favorite Spencer Rattler and perhaps even more important is the relative lack of competition in the Big 12.
 You have to get to the College Football Playoff before you can win it, of course, and OU has a clear path to the playoff coming out of that conference.
 Iowa State could be a factor, but as usual, the Big 12 should go to the Sooners.